cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/aws.md

   * `Password`: String.
 The new password for the user.
   * `PasswordResetRequired`: Boolean.
 Specifies whether the user is required to set a new password on next sign-in.

-For more information, and possible keyword arguments, see: [IAM Login Profile:create_login_profile](http://boto3.readthedocs.io/en/latest/reference/services/iam.html#IAM.Client.create_login_profile)
+For more information, and possible keyword arguments, see: [IAM LoginProfile:create_login_profile](http://boto3.readthedocs.io/en/latest/reference/services/iam.html#IAM.Client.create_login_profile)

 **Operations**
   * `cloudify.interfaces.lifecycle.configure`: Store `resource_config` in runtime properties.